 It is not founded on the forensic medicine level.
 It is not founded on the level of logic and argumentation.

-Furthermore, as Professor Daniele Rodriguez (former Professor of Forensic Medicine at the University of Padua) shows in the book, the judges of the first and second instance trials added arbitrary and erroneous interpretations to them.
+Furthermore, as Professor Daniele Rodriguez (teacher of Forensic Medicine at the University of Padua) shows in my book on the case, the judges of the first and second instance trials added arbitrary and erroneous interpretations to them.

-The second lesson, from the case of Milena Sutter and Lorenzo Bozano, is that the suspect has the right to careful investigation.
-In all directions.
+The second lesson, from the case of Milena Sutter and Lorenzo Bozano, is that the suspect has the right to a careful investigation in all directions.

-There are clues, in Bozano’s case, that are partly unfounded, partly unreliable.
-And I’m afraid other ones even invented.
+In Bozano’s case, there are clues that are partly unfounded, partly unreliable.
+And I’m afraid other ones was even invented.

 The third and disturbing teaching is the “demolition of the person-Lorenzo Bozano”.